teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 ## Selecting Goods and Services from the List

 When viewing the results, be sure the description is in the rights class.
-You can pick several descriptions, as long as they accurate describe your goods or services.
+You can pick several descriptions, as long as they accurately describe your goods or services.
 The USPTO charges additional fees per "class" but not for multiple descriptions within a class.

 <a href="/images/tm-app/7-pick-description-goods-services.png"><img src="/images/tm-app/7-pick-description-goods-services.png" ></a>